kabeer05/steam-mini/README.md

 const user = await steam.getUser("<STEAM-USER-ID>")

 // Get the most recently played games in 2 weeks playtime, default return limit is 1 and maximum is 5
-//If no games are played an empty array [] is returned const recentlyPlayed = await steam.getRecentlyPlayed("<STEAM-USER-ID>", 4)
+// If no games are played, an empty array [] is returned const recentlyPlayed = await steam.getRecentlyPlayed("<STEAM-USER-ID>", 4)

+// Get first 5 top games, sorted by playtime
+// If a user doesn't have any games, an empty array [] is returned const recentlyPlayed = await steam.getTopGames("<STEAM-USER-ID>")
 ```

 <br/>